nicotsou/nicotsou.com/content/blog/tltr-typescript-classes/index.md

 In this article we will discover how TypeScript helps us create classes and how it transforms JavaScript into a more traditional OOP experience.
 I will explain how to add types and how to implement inheritance, enforce private and protected members, add accessors and abstract classes.
 We will then talk about the structural type system of TypeScript, which differs from the other flavors of OOP, you may probably be familiar with.

-But first, let’s revisit what we’ve learned about classes and how JavaScript defers from it.
+But first, let’s revisit what we’ve learned about classes and how JavaScript differs from it.
 This will help you have a better understanding of what’s going on.

-Sandae? 🍧
+Sundae? 🍧

 ---